 - g) Position the fire carefully on the (protected) surface of the hearth and reach into the fire opening.
 Thread each of the cables vertically downwards through the pair of fixing eyes on the same side of the fire.
 Thread the free end of the cables through the corresponding circular hole on each side of the lower rear of the fire.
-Carefully slide the fire box back into the fire opening and pull both cables tight. - h) Thread a tensioning screw over each of the cables and ensure that the tensioning nut is screwed fully up against the hexagon shoulder of the tensioning screw (this provides maximum travel for the tensioning nut). - Fit a screwed nipple on to each of the cables and pull hand tight up against the tensioning screw, then secure each nipple with a flat bladed screwdriver.
+Carefully slide the fire box back into the fire opening and pull both cables tight. - h) Thread a tensioning screw over each of the cables and ensure that the tensioning nut is screwed fully up against the hexagon shoulder of the tensioning screw (this provides maximum travel for the tensioning nut). - i) Fit a screwed nipple on to each of the cables and pull hand tight up against the tensioning screw, then secure each nipple with a flat bladed screwdriver.
 See fig. 8 below

 - j) Evenly tighten the tensioning nuts to tension both cables and pull the fire snugly against the wall.
-Do not overtighten, it is only necessary to pull the seal up against the sealing face of the wall, it does not need to be compressed.
-Check that there are no gaps behind the seal. - k) With the fire securely in place, if a concealed gas connection has been made through either of the access holes in the sides of the fire, the holes should be closed around the pipe to prevent leakage of air through the gap around the pipe. - Refit the burner.
+Do not overtighten, it is only necessary to pull the seal up against the sealing face of the wall or fire surround, it does not need to be compressed.
+Check that there are no gaps behind the seal. - k) With the fire securely in place and the concealed gas connection made through either of the access holes in the sides or rear of the fire, the holes should be closed around the pipe to prevent leakage of air through the gap around the pipe.
+Use the length of foil tape supplied (see Fig. 9 overpage) - Refit the burner.
 Fit the four retaining screws and check that the burner is correctly locked into position.

-- m) Refit the front burner heat shield to the sides of the fire box (2 Screws) and secure the trim to the fire using the magnets provided. - n) Before making the final gas connection, thoroughly purge the gas supply pipework to remove all foreign matter, otherwise serious damage may be caused to the gas control valve on the fire.
+- m) Refit the front burner heat shield to the sides of the fire box (2 Screws) and secure the Ecco16" trim to the fire as described below and shown overpage in Fig. 10 / 11. - n) Before making the final gas connection, thoroughly purge the gas supply pipework to remove all foreign matter, otherwise serious damage may be caused to the gas control valve on the fire. - o) To fit the Ecco 16" trim, locate the trim over the lip at the top of the box, then screw into position with the 2 screws at the bottom L/H & R/H sides as shown over page in Fig. 10 / 11.
+Refit the ashpan which is held in place with magnets.